wellyshen/react-cool-starter/README.md

 * Components
 * Reducers

-By the way, code coverage support for testing, the report is generated in `./coverage` folder.
+By the way, I use [babel-plugin-istanbul](https://github.com/istanbuljs/babel-plugin-istanbul) to instruments your code with Istanbul coverage, the report is generated in `./coverage` folder.
 You can configure `.babelrc` to ignore the files which you don't want to cover.
 For example:

 ```bash
 {